markdown-l10n/markdown-l10n-spec/README.md

 ### Localization Header

-Header serves as a switcher between all localizations of the file.
+`@l10n:h` Header serves as a switcher between all localizations of the file.
-`@l10n:h` in the same line as the header, has links to all localizations.

 Example:

 ![Localization Header Example](https://raw.githubusercontent.com/markdown-l10n/markdown-l10n-spec/assets/example-header.png)

 ### Paragraphs

 Each original document is logically split into paragraphs delimited by headers.
 All localized files have a copy of original document split into paragraphs in comments and marked with a `@l10n:p` annotation.
 This annotation is added to the start and end of the paragraph comment.

 Example:

 Original document `README.md`: